darmie/zyntax/README.md

                          └───────────────┘
 ```

-ZynPEG grammars define both syntax (what patterns to match) and semantics (what AST nodes to create).
+Zyn grammars define both syntax (what patterns to match) and semantics (what AST nodes to create).
 This enables:

 - **Custom Language Frontends**: Define your own language syntax and compile to native code
 - **Runtime Grammar Loading**: No Rust recompilation needed—load grammars dynamically